alebeck/SiameseUtils/README.md

 ```

 ## Dataset requirements
-For the SiameseSampler to work, the dataset should have a property `labels` which is an array of length `len(dataset)` and
-which specifies the integer label of each element.
-The SiameseSampler automatically creates a train/val split based
-on the arguments provided to `validate` and `validation_size`.
-In addition, for the triplet selection strategy to work
+For the triplet selection strategy to work  properly, `dataset[i]` should return a 2-tuple consisting of the i-th
-properly, `dataset[i]` should return a 2-tuple consisting of the i-th element as well as the label of the i-th element.
+element as well as the label of the i-th element.